pikachuSparkle/leetcodeSparks/README.md

 - Install `Excalidraw` Plugin if needed: If you encounter issues with charts not displaying correctly, please ensure that you have the `Excalidraw` plugin installed in your Obsidian environment.
 You can do this by going to the Obsidian settings, selecting "Community plugins," and searching for `Excalidraw`.
 ## Explore and Learn

 Feel free to explore the various notes, diagrams, and solutions I've compiled throughout my learning journey.
-I hope this project not only aids my own understanding but also serves as a valuable resource for others looking to enhance their skills on LeetCode.
+I hope this project not only aids my own understanding but also serves as a valuable resource for others looking to enhance their skills on `LeetCode`.
 Thank you for visiting my repository!
 Happy coding!
-This version provides more context about your project, including detailed instructions and an inviting tone for readers.
-Feel free to adjust any sections as needed!

 ## References:
 https://github.com/youngyangyang04/leetcode-master

+Actually, I am approaching for give every notes of my tutorial one video.
+That's my long term motivation.